-In this post, I’d like to present a condensed (though still rather lengthy) description of my faith journey and how it has culminated in a Statement of Faith, which you can download for free at the end of the article if you would like to.
+In this post, I’d like to present an overview of my faith journey and how it has culminated in a Statement of Faith, which you can download for free at the end of the article if you would like to.

-In this article I won’t be describing the long and difficult spiritual journey I went through before I became interested in Christianity, but that is something I have done in my book The Philosophy of a Mad Man (reissued in 2019) which you can find, along with all my other published works, on the Books page.
+I won’t here be describing the challenging spiritual journey I went through before I became interested in Christianity, but that is something I have done in my book The Philosophy of a Mad Man (reissued in 2019) which you can find, along with all my other published works, on the Books page.

 In my first years as a Christian, I explored a number of different Christian denominations.
 I began going to a Catholic church which was associated with the psychiatric hospital in which I first became a Christian after reading the Bible in my hospital room and attending a weekly service held at the hospital.
 I also attended some services at the church itself (St Anselm’s in Tooting Bec, London), and attended a private introduction to Catholic baptism with a wonderful priest named Gary who also visited me and prayed with me on the hospital ward a number of times.
 Gary was a very kind soul and I loved him dearly.